-- 4.90.
+- 4.82.
 Industrial dolomite is an industrial grade limestone that is mainly used in the iron and steel industry.
 The resource in the UK is rare and locally is only found in parts of the Magnesian Limestone which is mainly worked for aggregate grade mineral.
-The end market for industrial dolomite products is international due to the scarcity of this high quality mineral. - 4.91.
-No industrial dolomite is currently worked in Nottinghamshire, but just across the County boundary at Whitwell in Derbyshire it is quarried alongside aggregate stone on a large scale.
+The end market for industrial dolomite products is international due to the scarcity of this high quality mineral. - 4.83.
+No industrial dolomite is currently worked in Nottinghamshire although there are known reserves in a small area near Holbeck village.
+Just across the County boundary at Whitwell in Derbyshire industrial dolomite is quarried alongside aggregate stone on a large scale.
 Typically around 1 million tonnes are extracted every year at this quarry with the tonnage being split evenly between the industrial grade and aggregate limestone.
 The industrial dolomite is processed into a range of refractory and other products in the on-site kilns and then exported to 28 countries spanning 4 continents.